JerzyDeb/ajax_helpers/README.md

 ## Usage
 1. Load Bootstrap and JQuery to your project
 2. Download `static/js/crud_ajax.js` and load it to your project below JQuery implementation
-3. Download `core/ajax_helpers.py` file and paste it tou your Django app folder
+3. Download `core/ajax_helpers.py` file and paste it to your Django app folder
 4. Create or download `templates/_partials/modal.html` - This is a basic Bootstrap modal without `modal-header`, `modal-body` and `modal-footer` divs.
 Example:
     ```html
     <!-- modal.html -->